Saint Petersburg Metro: Line 5 (Frunzensko-Primorskaya)

-Frunzensko-Primorskaya ("Frunzensky [district]–Primorsky [district]") Line connects the city's historical centre to the northwestern and southern districts.
+Line 5 connects the city's historical centre to the northwestern and southern districts.
 The line is planned to be expanded to the north.

 The line opened in December 2008.
-It contained only two stations until 7 March 2009, when the Line 4 (Pravoberezhnaya Line) segment between Komendantsky Prospekt and Sadovaya stations became a part of the new line.
+It contained only two stations until March 2009, when the Line 4 segment between Komendantsky Prospekt and Sadovaya stations became a part of the new line.

-The Pravoberezhnaya Line was split in early 2009, and the new fifth line (Frunzensko-Primorskaya) took the northern (Primorsky) radius away from Pravoberezhnaya and opened with a new section (Frunzensky) to the south.
+Line 4 was split in early 2009, and the new Line 5 took the northern (Primorsky) radius away from Pravoberezhnaya and opened with a new section (Frunzensky) to the south.

-Bukharestskaya and Mezhdunarodnaya of the Frunzensko-Primorskaya line, opened in December 2012.

-In 2019, 3 new stations on Line 5 (Prospekt Slavy, Dunayskaya and Shushary) opened.
+Bukharestskaya and Mezhdunarodnaya opened in December 2012.
+In 2019, Prospekt Slavy, Dunayskaya, and Shushary opened.

 Line 6 (Krasnosel'sko-Kalininskaya)

-Krasnosel'sko-Kalininskaya ("Krasnosel'sky [district]–Kalininsky [district]") Line will go from the southwest of Saint Petersburg, through the city centre, to the northeast of the city.
-The first stage which consists of two stations, Yugo-Zapadnaya (Kazakovskaya) and Putilovskaya, is under construction and should open at the end of 2025.
+Line 6 includes two stations, Yugo-Zapadnaya and Putilovskaya, which opened in December 2025.
+The line will be expanded from the southwest of Saint Petersburg, through the city centre, to the northeast of the city.
 Additional stations are planned to open in 2029 and 2030.